norbjd/programming-languages-releases-rss/README.md

 Follow your favorite programming languages releases with RSS feeds!

+See [the RSS feeds homepage](https://norbjd.github.io/programming-languages-releases-rss/) hosted on GitHub Pages.

 ## Generate RSS feeds

 RSS feeds generation is based on [Github GraphQL API](https://docs.github.com/en/graphql).
 You should use a personal token to query the API.